Areas Of The CEF Market To Focus On, And Possibly Areas To Avoid

 (This report was issued to members of Yield Hunting on April 15.
 All data herein is from that date or earlier.)

 Closed-end funds have been hammered.
-Most entered this crisis at to significantly above average in terms of valuation.
-When we talk about valuation, we are referring to the price compared to the net asset value ("NAV") or the true value of the fund.
+Most entered this crisis at significantly above average levels in terms of valuation.
+When we talk about valuation, we are referring to the price compared to the net asset value ("NAV"), or the true value of the fund.
 In other words, the discount or premium at which the fund is trading.

 The prices of CEFs have been extremely volatile in the last month.
 Even worse has been the drop in NAVs.
-Bonds are supposed to be your defense positions and even CEFs that incorporate leverage shouldn't be seeing the kinds of declines that they have experienced in the last month.
+Bonds are supposed to be your defense positions, and even CEFs that incorporate leverage shouldn't be seeing the kinds of declines that they have experienced in the last month.
 Some areas of the muni market are down 15%.

 What's Happening?

-The chart below from RiverNorth shows the valuation change of the last 3 months.
-It shows just the taxable bond CEF aggregate discounts at December 31, 2019 and as of April 1, 2020.
-While we weren't extremely overvalued prior to this crisis, we were on the downside of the bell curve 'mountain' and very close to NAV or "par".
+The chart below from RiverNorth shows the valuation change over the last 3 months.
+It shows just the taxable bond CEF aggregate discounts as of December 31, 2019, and as of April 1, 2020.
+While we weren't extremely overvalued prior to this crisis, we were on the downside of the bell curve "mountain" and very close to NAV or "par".

 Fast-forward 3 months and we were "in the tail" very close to the widest discounts of the last 24 years.
 The change in the discount means that your price fell by almost 10% more than the NAV.
-From that perspective alone, the average taxable bond CEF lost almost 10% of its value BEFORE even factoring in any drop in the NAV.
+From that perspective alone, the average taxable bond CEF lost almost 10% of its value before even factoring in any drop in the NAV.
 And of course, NAVs fell significantly.
-We have since recovered a portion of that loss as per our weekly discount chart:
+We have since recovered a portion of that loss, as per our weekly discount chart:

 Why Did NAVs Fall Significantly?

 Volatility over the last month has picked up significantly.
-And over the last 10 trading days of March it reached ridiculous levels as some muni CEFs were moving by over 8% per day!
+And over the last 10 trading days of March, it reached ridiculous levels, as some muni CEFs were moving by over 8% per day!

-While credit risk is certainly elevated, a large part of the declines, as we've noted, were primarily a liquidity-driven event.
+While credit risk is certainly elevated, a large part of the declines, as we've noted, was primarily a liquidity-driven event.
 Investors were selling anything they could to raise cash.
-This includes higher quality assets like municipals, commercial paper (money markets), and investment grade bonds.
-We have even seen volatility in agency mortgages and treasuries even though they are backed by the Federal Government.
+This includes higher-quality assets like municipals, commercial paper (money markets), and investment grade bonds.
+We have even seen volatility in agency mortgages and treasuries, even though they are backed by the Federal government.

 When investors run for the exits out of bond funds, the funds are forced to sell in order to raise cash.
-That selling floods the market with new supply further reducing prices and creating a downward spiral that is tough to get out of until something changes.
+That selling floods the market with new supply, further reducing prices and creating a downward spiral that is tough to get out of until something changes.

 Back to credit risk.
 With spreads widened out, the prices on the underlying positions are clearly falling.
 Spreads are the additional yield required by the market compared to a similarly positioned risk-free bond (treasury note).
 Spreads today are at 9.11%, which are up from 3.30% at the start of February.